PSharon7/docs-host/docs/design.md

 This is the design spec for cosmos db dhs

+## Summary
+- Use URL as the partition key
+- Locale fallback and branch fallback are supported in DHS service
+- No bloom filter anymore, one query fron rendering will always get 1 document or 404
+- Git version controlling doesn't seem to work, the output are not only related to the git version, also including configuration version, pipeline behavior version

 ## Document table

 | field name    | description                                      | note                              |